Autistic Community Bulletin Board

 MNeurodivergent is a social club rooted in a vision of bringing Neurodivergent Minnesotans together to build meaningful connections.
 Its core principle is to foster an environment where all are treated with dignity and respect regardless of ability or preference.
 Visit their website: mneurodivergent.org to get more information, become a member, volunteer and attend their events.

-Matthew the #ActuallyAutisticCoach has room in his Finding Your Autistic Self Group Coaching Groups.
-In the groups, participants learn about unmasking strategies, coping tools, burnout and post-burnout support and much more.
+Matthew the #ActuallyAutisticCoach offers groups for newly identified Autistic individuals, as well as unmasking, burnout, Autistic meltdowns and shutdowns.
+The AuDHD experience.
+Participants also discuss coping tools, post-burnout support and much more.
 Go to theautisticcoach.com and click on Autism Groups for more information.
 Also, check out the Free Autistic Discussion Circles for Autistics of all age groups, careers, students and ethnic groups.